-In this article, we’re going to see a practical example of a powerful design pattern based around event-driven architectures and a streaming platform.
+In this article, we’re going to see a practical example of a powerful design pattern based around event-driven architectures and an event streaming platform.
 We’ll discuss why companies are identifying real-time requirements and adopting this instead of legacy approaches to integrating systems.

 Part of this shift comes from the blurring of lines between analytic systems and transactional systems.
 In the old days, we built transactional systems on which our business ran, and then a separate team would be responsible for extracting the data and building analytics (or BI, or MIS or DSS, depending on your age) on that.
 It was done in an isolated manner and was typically a one-way feed.
 Analytics teams took the data, on which processing was done, to cleanse and enrich it before building reports.

 Now, we have the beginnings of an acceptance that data is not only generated by systems but when combined with other data and insights can actually be used to power systems.
 It’s about enabling the integration of data across departments, teams and even companies, making it available to any application that wants to do so and building this in such a way that is flexible, scalable and maintainable in the long term.
 And with today’s technology, we can do so in real time, at scale.